imAnonAmi/template_engine/README.md

 npm i

-3. When all npm has finished installing dependencies, type the following command (still in the same folder) to run app:
+3. When npm has finished installing dependencies, type the following command (still in the same folder) to run app:

 node app.js